marcosnunesmbs/BitRick/README.md

 ## Structure

  - index.js - main file
- - config.js - a plugin configuration file
+ - config.js - the plugin configuration file
  - responses.js - a array of bot responses to errors
  - /services/plugin-name.js - the file that provider connection with api services.